Seiph59/Projet11/README.md

 2. If you want to populate the db with foods, type: "python manage.py populate_db"

 3. For launch the app in local => python manage.py runserver

+4. Before to deploy your app, refer to 'TESTPLAN.md' file